 Your body is likely in need of a little exfoliation TLC, too.
 The skin on your body tends to be a touch thicker and more durable than your face, so you can feel free to increase the ratio of baking soda to emollient.

 For a DIY body scrub, use one cup of baking soda with adding in one tablespoon of your oil at a time, until you reach your desired consistency.
 (Marisa Plescia, research scientist at clean beauty e-tailer NakedPoppy, says it will take anywhere from 3 to 6 tablespoons.)

 A clarifying shampoo is a special type of hair and scalp wash that gets you extra clean by lifting up buildup at the root and loosening excess product attached to the strand.
 You can buy pre-formulated clarifying shampoos, or make one with some baking soda with this DIY recipe.

 However, a major word of caution.
-The high alkalinity of baking soda can disrupt the hair cuticle, leaving the hair dry, frizzy, and prone to breakage," says Kate Denniston, N.D., a licensed naturopathic doctor and founder of Los Angeles Integrative Health.
+The high alkalinity1 of baking soda can disrupt the hair cuticle, leaving the hair dry, frizzy, and prone to breakage," says Kate Denniston, N.D., a licensed naturopathic doctor and founder of Los Angeles Integrative Health.

 Board certified dermatologist Keira Barr, M.D., agrees: “Due to the abrasive nature, not only can the baking soda damage the hair shaft and contribute to hair breakage and split ends, it higher pH may also harm your scalp causing redness, inflammation and itchiness.
 Baking soda also opens up the hair cuticles, which causes water absorption: some absorption can be helpful, but too much can weaken the hair.